seds-celestia-simulations/Penrose/docs/penrose_plan.md

 - Visualization tools
 - Educational demonstrations

-The GPU is not responsible for scientific validation.
+The Realtime Rendering Engine is not responsible for scientific validation.

 ---